 17. He who is first with his cause seems right, but his neighbor comes and searches him out.

-18. The lot puts an end to disputes, and it divides among mighty men.
+18. The lot puts an end to disputes and keeps mighty men apart.

 19. An offended brother is a strong city, with contentions like the bars of a castle.

-20. By the fruit from a man’s mouth will his stomach be satisfied; he will be satisfied by the produce from his lips.
+20. By the fruit of a man’s mouth will his stomach be satisfied; he will be satisfied by the produce from his lips.

 21. Death and life are in the power of the tongue, and those who love it will eat its fruit.

-23. He who is poor speaks with entreaties, but a rich man answers fiercely.
+23. He who is poor speaks with entreaties, but a rich man answers roughly.

-24. A man with friends may be torn apart, but there is a true friend who sticks closer than a brother.
+24. A man with many companions may come to ruin, but there is a friend who sticks closer than a brother.

 ¶1.
 Better is a poor man who walks in his integrity than he who is perverse in his speech, for he is a fool.